-The average American spends 90 percent of their time indoors.
+The average American spends 90% of their time indoors.
 Unfortunately, indoor air quality ranks as one of the top threats to human health, according to the EPA.
-Indoor air is commonly 2 to 5 times more polluted (and sometimes worse), and is linked to a variety of ailments, including asthma, chemical hypersensitivity and headaches to name a few.
-Cleaning chemicals, volatile organic compounds (VOCs) from furniture and building finishes, and particulates from cooking all contribute to the problem. *This post contains affiliate links.
-We will receive a commission if you make a purchase on their site.
+Indoor air is commonly 2 to 5 times more polluted (and sometimes worse), and is linked to a variety of ailments, including asthma, chemical hypersensitivity, and headaches to name a few.
+Cleaning chemicals, volatile organic compounds (VOCs) from furniture and building finishes, and particulates from cooking all contribute to the problem.

-Thankfully, there are many strategies for healthier indoor air quality.
+Thankfully, there are many strategies for healthier air quality in your home.
 Proper ventilation, low VOC finishes, natural furniture, and even indoor plants can all contribute to cleaner indoor air.
 During the 1980s, NASA began studying the use of indoor plants to clean the air in space stations, and the information is available to the public.

 In their research, they discovered that all plants help clean the air, but some are more effective in reducing specific contaminants, such as benzene, formaldehyde, and trichloroethylene.

 This succulent plant is known to remove benzene and formaldehyde, both human carcinogens.
-It is well suited for the bedroom, because unlike most plants, it absorbs carbon dioxide and releases oxygen during the night.
+It is well suited for the bedroom because, unlike most plants, it absorbs carbon dioxide and releases oxygen during the night.
 This medicinal plant is used to treat burns topically or numerous ailments internally.
-This plant thrives in a sunny household, but beware of overwatering it.
+This plant thrives in a sunny house, but beware of overwatering it.

 This attractive plant ranks near the top of the list for removing formaldehyde from the air.
-It can reach heights of eight feet in ideal conditions.
-Rubber plants like bright indirect light, require regular watering, and a mist of water on its leaves during dry weather.
+It can reach heights of 8 feet in ideal conditions.
+Rubber plants like bright indirect light and require regular watering.
+They also like a mist of water on their leaves during dry weather.

 Snake Plant (mother-in-law’s tongue)

 This pointy plant is adept at cleaning formaldehyde, smog, and trichloroethylene from the air.
-Like aloe, it adds oxygen and removes carbon dioxide from the air at night, making it ideal too (like aloe vera) for bedrooms.
+Like aloe, it adds oxygen and removes carbon dioxide from the air at night, making it another good plant for bedrooms.
 This low-light plant is good for beginners and can survive some neglect.

 This tropical tree clears formaldehyde, toluene, and xylene from the air.
-The standard variety include a bush, tree, and tree with braided trunks.
-They prefer semi to full sun and regular watering.
+The standard varieties include a bush, tree, and tree with braided trunks.
+Weeping figs prefer partial sun to full sun and regular watering.